Become a part of the League of Women Voters! For more information on how to join, click here.

 VOTER NEWSLETTER: Be our editor, submit relevant articles and/or edit monthly articles, suggest changes in editorial policy.
 Design and assemble electronic version for e-blast distribution.
 Please contact info@LWVlosangeles.org.

 SMART VOTER: Contact candidates and invite their participation in SmartVoter.org, the League's award-winning website.
 Researching materials for posting at SmartVoter.org.
 Chair, Roz Tyson, voterservice@LWVlosangeles.org.

 LEGISLATIVE INTERVIEWS: Interview Los Angeles members of the legislature on League issues on state League positions (LWVC in February & March).
 If you are interested please contact Jean Thomson and David Holtzman at info@LWVlosangeles.org.

 LOS ANGELES: STRUCTURE OF CITY GOVERNMENT: Participate in the update and e-book production of our signature publication.

 Civic Society: Salon planning of this unique opportunity to meet L.A. leaders in an intimate setting.
-Co-chairs, Renee Chanon & Carryl Carter.
+Co-chairs, Renee Chanon & Carryl Carter, info@LWVlosangeles.org.

-COMMUNICATIONS: Expand LWVLA's use of PR tools, media database, media outreach planning, community outreach, e-newsletter, social media. communications@LWVlosangeles.org
+COMMUNICATIONS: Expand LWVLA's use of PR tools, media database, media outreach planning, community outreach, e-newsletter, social media.
+Please contact communications@LWVlosangeles.org.

 WEBSITE: Maintain, update, and expand public website at www.LWVlosangeles.org.

-UNIT ADMINISTRATION: Be our unit chair, unit action volunteer, unit membership volunteer.
+UNIT ADMINISTRATION: Be a unit action volunteer or a unit membership volunteer.
 Help organize and run regional meetings.
 Assist with education of members on action items and membership drives.
 Please contact units@LWVlosangeles.org.